ijnek/naosoccer_sim-docs/running-the-robot.rst

 To send a joint command to the simulated robot, you must publish `nao_command_msgs/msg/JointPositions`_ data to the ``effectors/joint_positions`` topic:

-Let's try and move the HeadYaw joint so that the robot face 90 degrees left.
+Let's try and rotate the HeadYaw joint so that the robot faces 90 degrees to the left.
 To do so, we publish an array of joint angles, and specify 1.57 radians (90 degrees) for the HeadYaw joint.

 In a new terminal, run: